 Extra Features

 Instead of providing points to whatever watch has the most features, we determined it would be better to have a specific category for the excess features found on these GPS watch models.
 Items like travel jet lag, dedicated flashlights, or red modes.
-In this metric, we will discuss our experience with the items that were less used and how they impacted our time with each watch.
+In this metric, we discuss our experience with the items that were less used and how they impacted our time with each watch.
 These extra features often come with a high price tag, but are they something you'll actually use?
 Previously, we lumped these items into a singular feature group, which often awarded extra points to the models that simply cost more money.
 Hopefully, by extracting these extra features, you can see which model really does provide the most without it seeming like these are requirements for a good GPS watch experience.
-We'll pick out some of our most used favorites, but ultimately, there are simply too many features to discuss in a single article.
+We pick out some of our most used favorites, but ultimately, there are simply too many features to discuss in a single article.

 We tested these features during our day-to-day usage and during all of our activities.
 By wearing the watches 24/7, we found out what we liked about some models and what we missed when switching to a different brand.
 If you simply want the best, it's important to pay attention to this category, but if you really want a simple watch or something that costs less, minimizing your attention to this metric could be warranted.
 We hope our specific categories make it easier to understand what's best for you.